skeswa/denim/README.md

 }
 ```

-There is just one wrinkle with Esper functions - there are no positional
+There is just one wrinkle with Denim functions - there are no positional
 arguments, only named arguments that can appear in any order.
 When a function is
 invoked, its arguments must be explicitly labeled at the call-site unless a
 variable is passed along sharing the name of an argument.
 There is one exception